 - Overview.
 Pages will no longer appear automatically on your menu.
-You must go to Appearance > Menus.
-Create a menu.
-Add the pages you want.
-Drag and drop to arrange.
+You must go to Appearance > Menus > create a menu > add the pages you want, and drag and drop to arrange.
 Return to add new pages to your menu later.

 - Header and Footer menus.
 You can now create header and footer menus.
 Set your header menu to "Primary".
 If you want a footer menu, create another menu and set it to "footer."